Top 10 Most Feared Supervillains

 A psychotic genius, Joker really hit the spotlight in The Killing Joke.

-Scarecrow The Scarecrow is a fictional supervillain appearing in American comic books published by DC Comics, commonly as an adversary of the superhero Batman.
+Scarecrow The Scarecrow is a fictional supervillain appearing in American comic books published by DC Comics.
+He is commonly portrayed as an adversary of the superhero Batman.
+Created by Bob Kane and Bill Finger, the character first appeared in World's Finest Comics #3 in 1941.

 Scarecrow should be number 1.
 He is the master of fear, and he is up there with The Joker as one of the best supervillains of all time.